Nixon Peabody: Pro bono

 In 2011, Nixon Peabody attorneys spent an average of 56 hours on pro bono matters, or 3.7% of their billable hours.
 The firm as a whole contributed 37,539 hours to pro bono work.
 The firm "targets 3% of billable hours annually for pro bono work."

 Nixon Peabody has worked on behalf of a wide range of pro bono clients, including microfinance work veterans' affairs, asylum and immigration cases, domestic violence matters and with various legal aid organizations on a wide range of matters, in some cases as part of a corporate partnership (the firm's Albany office partners with General Electric's Global Research division on community pro bono matters).

 In 2009, the Manchester office launched the Nixon Peabody Domestic Protection Team, aimed at assisting victims of domestic violence.
 In 2012, Nixon Peabody partners co-authored the amicus brief by the New York State Bar Association in Fisher v.
 University of Texas, et al. The NYSBA brief argues that the government has a compelling interest in promoting diversity in the legal profession, which cannot happen without meaningful diversity in the undergraduate pipeline.

-Nixon Peabody members have mentored students in Providence, Rhode Island, under a YMCA program called Championing Our Students.

-Up to 60 hours of pro bono work by Nixon Peabody lawyers can be counted toward the 1,900 bonus target.
-There is a firmwide pro bono partner, and individuals in each office belong to the pro bono committee.
-They "send out details of opportunities almost every day."
-Associates unanimously declare that they have taken numerous cases, ranging from domestic violence cases and restraining orders to drug conspiracy trials, as well as representing child victims of trafficking and obtaining benefits for veterans.